formlio/forml/docs/io.rst

 The concepts ForML uses to handle the data access are:

-* :ref:`Catalogued Schemas <io-schemas>` are the logical dataset representations distributed in catalogs available to both :doc:`projects <project>` and :doc:`platforms <platform>` as portable dataset references
+* :ref:`Schema Catalogs <io-catalog>` are the logical dataset representations distributed in catalogs available to both :doc:`projects <project>` and :doc:`platforms <platform>` as portable dataset references
-* :doc:`Query DSL <dsl>` is the internal expression language used by projects to define high-level ETL operations on top of the *catalogued schemas*
+* :doc:`Query DSL <dsl>` is the internal expression language used by projects to define high-level ETL operations on top of the *schema catalogs*
 * :doc:`Source Feeds <feed>` are the platform data providers capable of resolving the project-defined DSL query using a particular data storage technology
 * :doc:`Output Sinks <sink>` are the *feeds* counterparts responsible for handling the